 Welcome

-beer planet is Artem Russakovskii's primary homepage and an outlet for his useful and not so useful ramblings about life, programming, databases, humor, and other nonsense.
+beer planet is Artem Russakovskii's personal homepage and an outlet for his useful and not so useful ramblings about life, programming, databases, humor, and other nonsense.

 Beer?
 Planet?
 Awesome idea, isn't it?
 Now that we're clear about how awesome it is, feel free to look around the site.